rjojjr/cloudns-ddns-client/README.md

-# ClouDNS DDNS Client README
+# ClouDNS DDNS Update Client README

-This is a simple python app to manage DyDNS updates for [ClouDNS](https://www.cloudns.net).
+This is a simple python app to manage DyDNS updates for hostnames powered [ClouDNS](https://www.cloudns.net)'s DNS service.
 This app currently depends on the user manually creating and entering ClouDNS update URLs, but I plan to integrate with the ClouDNS in the very near future.